 Neither is our airspace optimised either for communities close to airports or the global environment.
 We need to modernise our airspace to improve safety and deliver capacity, while reducing our impact on the environment.
 This will require close collaboration with our airport and airline industry partners, as well as the regulator and the Government to set out the case for change to secure buy-in from local communities.

-Modernising our airspace will deliver many of the benefits airlines and local communities want to see – improved safety, increased capacity and efficiency and alternative ways of managing noise.
+Modernising our airspace will deliver many of the benefits airlines and local communities want to see – improved safety, increased capacity and efficiency.
 Change is often difficult and we need to work closely with local communities to ensure we find solutions that strike the right balance between the needs of the country and our customers, and the impact felt on the ground.

 EU law requires new navigational standards to be implemented by 2023; so doing nothing is not an option.
 What we are trying to do is find the best way of implementing change, at the same time delivering significant environmental benefit and improving capacity to address future growth.